Q. How long does it take to finalize a divorce in Texas?

 Q. I've moved to Texas from another state, where I had a simple will drawn.
 Do I need to get a new will made in Texas?

 A. In many instances, you should prepare a new Texas will.
 However, this is not necessary in all cases.
 A Texas attorney can review your current will to determine whether or not a new will should be made in Texas.

 Q. Where is the best place to keep my signed will or other original estate planning documents?

 A. The best place is probably in a safe deposit box because it will protect the documents from theft, fire, accidental loss, and most other types of damage or harm.
 A potential problem, though, is getting it opened after your death.
 If you decide to keep your estate planning documents in a safe deposit box, consider naming a family member or your trustee as a joint holder on the box.
 In addition you may keep the documents at your attorney's office or your home in a safe place.
 However, they may not be protected against damage or harm.

 We would love to have an experienced attorney answer your legal questions.
 They can do so during your initial consultation.
 Contact our office today to get scheduled!

 This website is for informational purposes only.
-Using this site or communicating with Northcutt & Hamilton Law through this site does not form an attorney/client relationship.
+Using this site or communicating with Northcutt & Dean Law through this site does not form an attorney/client relationship.
 This site is legal advertising.